 The majority of the land on which Ashburn Farm is located was originally the Gray Dairy Farm.
-A windmill was salvaged and restored from the Gray Estate and now stands with the large “Ohio Buckeye” tree.
+A windmill was salvaged from the Gray Estate and now stands near the Community Center with a large “Ohio Buckeye” tree.

 The Ashburn Farm Partnership was created under Virginia law and began development in 1986.
 Construction started after the concept plan was approved by Loudoun County in 1986.
 Cavalier Land Development Corp., developers of Ashburn Farm, planned the community to blend with the natural rolling terrain, resulting in winding boulevards and lots of trees.
 Ashburn Farm is north of the Dulles Greenway and bordered by Belmont Ridge Rd to the west, Ashburn Rd to the east, and the W&OD Trail to the north.